Arche Resonance Theory

 11.3 Three Expressions

-The unique balanced three-point configuration is therefore ψk = e2π i k/3 for k = 0,1,2: the cube roots of unity.
-Their mutual inner products are all equal in magnitude.
-No expression is privileged relative to any other.
-Every expression relates to both others with the same degree of relation.
-The relational matrix is irreducible, and the configuration carries exactly one zero mode corresponding to the balance sum ψ0 + ψ1 + ψ2 = 0, together with two non-trivial modes of coherent interference encoding the independent ways in which the three expressions modulate each other.
-All compossibility conditions are satisfied simultaneously for the first time at n = 3 with equal angular spacing.
+The unique configuration is ψk = e2π i k/3 for k = 0,1,2, the cube roots of unity.
+Their mutual inner products are equal in magnitude.
+No member is privileged.
+The relational matrix is irreducible.
+The configuration carries exactly one zero mode, belonging to the balance sum ψ0 + ψ1 + ψ2 = 0, and two non-trivial coherent modes.

 11.4 The Minimal Compossible Configuration

-The three cube roots of unity at equal angular separation on the unit circle in the complex parameter space of the Archeos constitute the minimal compossible configuration.
-It is minimal in the strict sense: no configuration with fewer expressions satisfies the compossibility conditions, and within configurations of three expressions, equal angular spacing is the unique solution to the balance condition that does not introduce a privileged position.
+The three cube roots of unity at equal angular separation on the unit circle therefore constitute the minimal compossible configuration.
+No smaller configuration satisfies the conditions, and among triples the equal-spacing solution is unique once balance and non-privilege are both required.

 11.5 What Has Been Established